rbredow/robbredow.com/content/posts/2025-05-01-ted-artist-driven-innovation.md

 ## Blending Old and New: Indiana Jones and The Mandalorian

 This approach continues today.
-For *Indiana Jones and the Dial of Destiny*, our artists combined hand-tuned AI models with full CG performances to de-age Harrison Ford, blending the best of both techniques and achieving a terrific level of quality on the show.
-On *The Mandalorian*, we used real-time virtual production and massive LED walls to bring distant worlds to life, while still relying on classic techniques like stop-motion animation for elements in certain shots – Leaning on the experienced artists to drive the newest techniques.
+For *Indiana Jones and the Dial of Destiny*, our artists combined hand-tuned AI models with full CG performances to de-age Harrison Ford, blending the best of both techniques and achieving a terrific level of quality.
+On *The Mandalorian*, we used real-time virtual production and massive LED walls to bring distant worlds to life, while still relying on classic techniques like stop-motion animation for certain shots—leaning on experienced artists to drive the newest techniques.

 ![Premiere of 'Field Guide']( /images/2025/05/TED2025_20250408_1GT2926-medium.jpg "Premiere of 'Field Guide'") *Premiere of Landis Fields’ 'Field Guide'-a glimpse at what’s possible with generative AI.
 Photo: Gilberto Tadday / TED*

 ## Premiering "Field Guide": Exploring the Future of Creative Tools

-What happens when the latest generative AI tools are placed directly in the hands of artists both to learn about these new tools, and to see where our artists imaginations will take.
-Landis Fields, a talented artist at ILM, created this experimental short, "Field Guide", in just two weeks as a way to imagine what a probe droid might encounter on a brand-new Star Wars planet.
-This is not a finished product, but rather an early work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like.
-By premiering this test at TED, it hopefully demonstrated how artist-driven innovation can shape the future of storytelling, and how, even as technology evolves, it’s the creativity and vision of artists that truly bring these new worlds to life.
+What happens when the latest generative AI tools are placed directly in the hands of artists?
+Landis Fields, a talented artist at ILM, created this experimental short, *Field Guide*, in just two weeks as a way to imagine what a probe droid might encounter on a brand-new Star Wars planet.
+This is not a finished product but rather an early work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like.
+By premiering this test at TED, I hoped to demonstrate how artist-driven innovation can shape the future of storytelling and how, even as technology evolves, it’s the creativity and vision of artists that truly bring these new worlds to life.

 ## The Power of Artist-Driven Innovation